satm03/BuildSentenceGame/README.md

 # BuildSentenceGame
-A simple game where a user have to fill in 4 basic question and the application generate a sentence from the user´s answers.
+A simple game where a user have to fill in 4 basic question and the application generates a sentence from the user´s answers.

 ## How to run frontend